University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 The `-n 349` refers to the node number you're interested in and the `-c 10` is node context, the number of nodes either side of your node of interest that will be included.

 ```
+# NOTE: This is example code!
+You'll need to modify it to make it work.
 vg find -n 349 -x in.xg -c 10 | vg view -dp - | dot -Tpdf -o out.pdf
 ```